Approved Document F: Ventilation Building Regulations Explained

 Ventilation is a vital consideration for all property types, and rightly so.
 In the UK, we spend up to 90% of our time indoors on average - inside our homes, offices, shops and other recreation and leisure spots - and with adults breathing approximately 20,000 times every single day, indoor air quality is of paramount importance.
 New homes especially, generally built to be more comfortable and airtight for occupants, need to take extra steps to ventilate adequately while still providing a comfortable living environment.

 Non-domestic premises, such as offices and shops, must also ensure continuous circulation of clean air.
-Commercial Heat Recovery Units are now used in a wide range of heavily populated public spaces, which extract stale, stagnant air from the interior environment and deliver filtered fresh air into heavily populated buildings.
+Ventilation systems are now used in a wide range of heavily populated public spaces, which extract stale, stagnant air from the interior environment and deliver filtered fresh air into heavily populated buildings.

 Part F outlines the methods of ventilating as follows: